sandylib/lion-fe-demo/README.md

 - finally, you could run `npm start` or `yarn start`  start the react application

-## Be avail of this is not following TDD, the unit test just for demo purpose
+## Be aware that this did not follow TDD, the unit tests are just for demo skillability purpose

-### run `npm test` then following by `type a` run  some unit tests
+### run `npm test` then  `type a` will run  all of written unit tests

-There is only one testing account (detail below), otherwise it will be redirected to the not-found page (not stying)
+## There is only one testing account (detail below), otherwise it will be redirected to the not-found page (not stying)

 Username: test
 Password: test